-62 The governing board may delegate its functions to consider a suspension or permanent exclusion to a designated committee.
+&lt;sup>49 The governing board may delegate its functions to consider a suspension or permanent exclusion to a designated committee.

-63 The ability for a chair to review in the case of public exams refers only to maintained schools.
+&lt;sup>50 The ability for a chair to review in the case of public exams refers only to maintained schools.